bjarneo/omarchy-jot/README.md

 ### Opening Existing Files

-Click the **+** button in the status line to open existing `.md` or `.txt` files from anywhere.
+Click the **Open** button in the status line to browse and open existing `.md` or `.txt` files from anywhere.
 When you save, the file will be updated in its original location.

+### Auto-Save and Cache Recovery

+Jot automatically saves your work every 3 seconds to a cache file.
+If the application closes unexpectedly, you'll be prompted to recover your unsaved work when you restart.
+The cache expires after 5 minutes of inactivity.

 ## Theme Integration